Telegraph

 1846 — The Magnetic Telegraph Company

-In 1845, the Magnetic Telegraph Company, seizing upon this opportunity, established the first commercial telegraph line in the United States, spanning a significant distance from New York to Washington.
+In 1845, the Magnetic Telegraph Company launched America's first commercial telegraph line between New York and Washington.

 1851 — Construction Begins of the Transatlantic Telegraph Cable